Jearl Margaritha

-Jearl Erwin Margaritha (born 10 April 2000) is a professional footballer who plays as a forward for Challenger Pro League club Beveren.
+Jearl Erwin Margaritha (born 10 April 2000) is a professional footballer who plays as a forward for Belgian Pro League club Beveren.
 Born in the Netherlands, he plays for the Curaçao national team.

 Club career

-Evolved in youth academies of Groningen and FC Emmen, Margaritha joined Dutch fifth division side VV Hoogeveen ahead of 2019–20 Hoofdklasse season.
-On 1 September 2019, he made his competitive debut for the team in a 3–0 loss against Alphense Boys.
+Evolved in youth academies of Groningen and FC Emmen, Margaritha joined Dutch fifth division side VV Hoogeveen ahead of the 2019–20 Hoofdklasse season.
+On 1 September 2019, he made his competitive debut for the club in a 3–0 loss to Alphense Boys.
 He scored his first goal two weeks later in a 5–4 loss against Quick '20.

 On 9 January 2020, Hoogeveen announced the departure of Margaritha to Almere City.
 However, it took almost two months to finalize the deal as he didn't have a contract with Hoogeveen.
 On 6 September 2020, he scored his first professional goal in his team's 6–4 win against Excelsior.

 On 4 August 2021, Margaritha joined Eerste Divisie club TOP Oss.
 On 29 June 2023, he signed for Azerbaijan Premier League club Sabah on a contract until June 2027.

 Margaritha signed with Phoenix Rising FC of the USL Championship on 16 August 2024.

-On 4 August 2025, Margaritha signed a three-year deal with Belgian Challenger Pro League side Beveren.
+On 4 August 2025, he signed a three-year deal with Belgian Challenger Pro League side Beveren.

 International career

-Born in Netherlands, Margaritha is eligible to play for Curaçao due to his heritage.
+Born in the Netherlands, Margaritha is eligible to play for Curaçao through his heritage.
 In November 2020, Curaçao national team head coach Guus Hiddink named Margaritha in 23-man squad for one week's training camp.

 Margaritha made his debut for Curaçao on 7 September 2023 in a 1–0 defeat to Trinidad and Tobago.
 He scored his first four international goals for Curaçao on 15 November 2024 in a 5–0 win over Saint Martin.
 In June 2025, he was named in the squad for the 2025 CONCACAF Gold Cup.

+In May 2026, Margaritha was named in Curaçao's squad for the 2026 FIFA World Cup, the country's first-ever appearance at the tournament.